po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/26-Stu_Literals/README.md

 2. Run `npm start` to start the server.

-3. In Insomnia Core, make a GET request to `/api/user/1`.
+3. In Insomnia Core, make a GET request to `/api/readers/1`.

-4. Note that the response data does not include a `shortNovels` property.
+4. Note that the response data does not include a `shortBooks` property.

 ---